 The question as to whether someone is employed or self employed is not as straightforward as it might at first appear.
-Many people assume they are free to choose, but HM Revenue & Customs emphasises that this is not the case.
+Many people assume they are free to choose, but HMRC emphasises that this is not the case.

 How do you decide?

-Although there is no clear-cut answer to this question, HM Revenue & Customs has published a leaflet (ES/FSI employed or self employed for tax and national insurance contributions), which sets out a series of questions to test the particular circumstances of any working relationship.
+Although there is no clear-cut answer to this question, HMRC has published a leaflet (ES/FSI employed or self employed for tax and national insurance contributions), which sets out a series of questions to test the particular circumstances of any working relationship.
 These cover areas such as:

 - Ultimate control of the work